frabbisw/ReRobust/README.md

   - Run scripts under path: `APR-Models-Performance/generate/`, such as `codebert-generate-job.sh`.
   - Make sure to check scripts before running, fit the recent changes of GPU cluster.
+  - After running job, you will obtain a log file under the same path.
+Check it and check `Accuracy` and `CodeBLEU` in the final stage of log to verify the value with the thesis.

 **2. For testing the robustness of SPT-Code:**

+We will directly use SPT-Code repository to perform RQ2, so download it first by
+- `git clone https://github.com/NougatCA/SPT-Code.git`.
+Then prepare the fine-tuned models, datasets and scripts.

 - Models: